 - Funds raised may be used to pay for educational programs, activities, workshops or 4-H club supplies.
 Monies raised may also be transferred to fund members’ participation in county, state, national or international 4-H programs.

-- Michigan law requires that 4-H clubs collect sales tax on the tangible personal property they sell at a fundraiser IF the club’s total sales in one year will exceed $5,000.
-Any required sales tax must be remitted through the county Michigan State University Extension county office through the Annual Financial Summary Report.
+- Michigan law requires 4-H clubs collect sales tax on the tangible personal property they sell at a fundraiser.
+Any required sales tax must be remitted through the Michigan State University Extension county office through the Annual Financial Summary Report.

 - Remember that 4-H clubs are prohibited from conducting raffles, drawings or various kinds of games of chance.

-- Following any fundraiser, the leader and members need to complete and submit a summary report to the MSU Extension office within 10 days of the event.
+- Following any fundraiser, the leader and members need to complete and submit a 4-H Fundraising Report to the MSU Extension office within 10 days of the event.